hncpr1992/leetcode_solutions/README.md

 ### Hash table
 349.Intersection of Two Arrays -> build a hash table and check existence<br>
 350.Intersection of Two Arrays II -> hash table but keep the amount of numbers<br>

+438.Find All Anagrams in a String -> slide window and form hash table each step<br>
+205.Isomorphic Strings　-> build hash table along the way<br>
+359.Logger Rate Limiter -> build hash table along the way<br>
+204.Count Primes -> Sieve of Eratosthenes<br>

 ### Two pointers
 125.Valid Palindrome -> skip punctuations and other<br>